dimazaitsev/SNCtools/NDRtoSN/README.md

    >NDRtoSN NDR_file_name HSN_file_name

-   >NDRtoSN NDR_file_name -c H_file_name *
+   >NDRtoSN NDR_file_name -c H_file_name

+   >NDRtoSN NDR_file_name -i H_file_name

 File type HSN/LSN is chosen based on the presence of transition substitution labels.

-Insert any string as the third parameter to generate SN declarations in the form of C language sn.h file.
+Using -c, only SN specification is generated to include into Arduino SN VM.
+Using -i, SN specification is followed by SN input/output places mapping into a microcontroler's GPIO pins according to the Arduino IDE requirements.
+The code has been debugged to work with buttons and LEDs on Raspberry Pi Pico and can be edited.

 Examples of command lines: